• +39 055 21 61 10

 Alphabet, vowels and consonants of the Italian language

-is composed of 21 letters (5 vowels and 16 consonants).
+The alphabet of the Italian language is composed of 21 letters (5 vowels and 16 consonants).

 Compared to the most spoken language in the world, English, there are no letters J, K, W, X, Y.